 So it is worth selling these products?

-To start a REGULAR business, these prices aren’t really high (see how much it costs to start an online one, like the ones I create).
+To start a REGULAR business, these prices aren’t really high (see how much it costs to start an online business).

 The question I pose is whether it’s worth it…